Resilient Hearts

 Free Virtual Peer Support

-For Wives & Partners of Southeast Asian Deportees
+For Wives & Families of Southeast Asians Facing Detention or Deportation

-When a loved one is deported, the loss is felt in many layers - emotionally, financially, spiritually, and relationally.
+When a loved one is detained to be deported or has been deported, the loss is felt in many layers - emotionally, financially, spiritually, and relationally.
 Yet this multilayered experience is often unseen, unsupported, and misunderstood.
-Resilient Hearts Support Group offers a safe, confidential, and culturally responsive virtual space for partners navigating grief, trauma, isolation, and resilience after their loved one’s deportation.
+Resilient Hearts Support Group offers a safe, confidential, and culturally responsive virtual space for family members navigating grief, trauma, isolation, and resilience after their loved one’s deportation.
 Together, we will learn practical ways to cope with grief, trauma, anxiety, and depression while connecting through shared lived experiences.
-The support group will be led by a licensed mental health counselor who has knowledge of both the cultural and emotional complexities of this journey.
+Although this is not counseling, the support group will be led by a licensed mental health counselor who has knowledge of both the cultural and emotional complexities of this journey.

 TOPICS INCLUDE